Hiwonder-docs/TonyPi-Pro/source/docs/8_vision_gripping_lessons.md

 (3) Color Block Grasping

-① Determine the direction of the color block based on the comparison between the block’s center X-coordinate and CentreX, then assign the result to the variable dire.
+① Determine the direction of the color block based on the comparison between the block's center X-coordinate and CentreX, then assign the result to the variable dire.

 {lineno-start=98}